 Well, I could see it coming even as early as middle of last week…I even remarked that it was too late because as one pulls out the earliest readings of the 20 day mov avg line, it only got worse!

-The check this site out 20-100 cross occurred on Friday on the S&P…not a well-known cross and rarely ever mentioned by talking heads, but ONE that I have followed closely over the past several years….I find it is an important signal in many back-tests.
+The click here to find out more 20-100 cross occurred on Friday on the S&P…not a well-known cross and rarely ever mentioned by talking heads, but ONE that I have followed closely over the past several years….I find it is an important signal in many back-tests.
 In 1987’s crash, anyone exiting the markets upon this cross would have gotten out within about 12% of the top, as I recall.
 In ’87, if they waited for the death cross, they would have been down about 25% as I recall (round numbers here…someone can do the research to find more accurate numbers).

 Well, here we area again, perhaps?
 We are down about 11% from the top, and we have the 20-100 cross!
 The angle is steep this time, like in 1987…whereas the one in February was a shallow angle… and note the difference in the MACD between February’s cross and today’s cross!